KurtSanders/STAmbientWeather/README.md

 # STAmbientWeather V3 (2019)
 *SmartThings Integration for Ambient Weather Stations*

-## Previous Versions
-* V2 Depreciated 12/01/2018
-* V1 Depreciated 06/01/2018

-## Description:
+### Description:

 A custom SmartThings SmartApp Service Manager and Device Handler (DTH) which provides a connection to the weather data generated from your personal [Ambient weather station](https://www.ambientweather.com/ambientnet.html).

 This SmartThings application (V3) provides access to your [Ambientweather.net](https://ambientweather.net/) weather data via the [AmbientWeather API](https://ambientweather.docs.apiary.io/#).
-The user can set the SmartThings Tile update/refresh rate of the weather data from either manual or automatic (1 min to 180 mins (3 hours)).
+The user can set the SmartThings Tile update/refresh rate of the weather data from either a manual or automatic refresh cycle (1 min to 180 mins (3 hours)).

+### Features Added in V3

+* Eliminated the need for end users to obtain a developers APP key from Ambient.
+End users ONLY need their weather stations' API key.
+* Reduced complex nested menu trees during install to fix Android o/s install issues
+* Added a 'NO COLOR' option preference **during install** to accomodate Android background color display issues.
+ * Recognizes up to 8  Ambient (WH31B or similar) remote temperature/hyro sensor(s) as new child devices (separate SmartThing devices) for viewing and handling temperature and humidity events.
+It is recommended to create a 'Room' called weather to group the weather station and remote sensors for ease of display.
+* Added lux preference display option for an additional Units of Measure for displaying Solar Radiation (Illuminance).
+* Added dynamic secondary control banner to the main temperature tile based on Feel Like, Rain, Wind or Humidity conditions.
+* Added additional error handling logic for inconsistencies in the weather API returned data.

-## Weather Station Tile and Details
+### Weather Station Tile and Details
 <p align="center">
 <img src="https://raw.githubusercontent.com/KurtSanders/STAmbientWeather/master/images/V3-MobileClient1.PNG" width="300">
 <img src="https://raw.githubusercontent.com/KurtSanders/STAmbientWeather/master/images/V3-MobileClient2.PNG" width="300">
 </p>

-## Remote Sensor Detail Tile
+### Remote Sensor Detail Tile
 <p align="center">
 <img src="https://raw.githubusercontent.com/KurtSanders/STAmbientWeather/master/images/V3-MobileClient3.PNG" width="300">
 </p>